 If you are searching for an easier option than dental floss to tie off a skin tag, TagBands offer the same results, but with an easier procedure.
 It is a small device that requires no assistance to tie off the skin tag tightly.
-The Micro TagBand device has a cone-shaped accessory that helps in placing the sterile band around the tag properly.
+The TagBand device has a cone-shaped accessory that helps in placing the sterile band around the tag properly.
 Make sure that you purchase the right Tagband for the size of your skin tag.

 Other ways of removing skin tags

 If you are prone to getting skin tags frequently there are other skin tag removal techniques to try as well.
 Some of the viable treatment options are:

 - Salicylic acid removal creams – These creams cauterizes the growth of your skin tags.
 Decide which cream is best for you based on your needs and the product reviews.

 - Freezing with liquid nitrogen – This is one of the best over-the-counter treatments available on the market.
 When you freeze the skin tag, it inhibits blood flow and causes the skin tag to shrivel and fall off.